 Follow this process to enable ReadWriteMany support for persistent volumes.

-- A vSphere administrator activates file volume support when enabling the Workload Management platform.
+- A vSphere administrator activates file volume support on the Supervisor Cluster.

 - A DevOps engineer provisions a persistent volume setting the PVC